tpolvinen/Agri/source/luonnos.md

         Talavera: Review of IoT applications in agro-industrial and environmental fields 2017
         Verdouw: Internet of Things in agriculture 2016
         Madakam: Internet of Things (IoT): A Literature Review 2015
-        Farooq: A Review on Internet of Things (IoT) 2015
         Kamilaris: A review on the practice of big data analysis in agriculture 2017
         Wolfert: Big Data in Smart Farming – A review
+        Xu: Internet of Things in Industries: A Survey 2014
+        Rose: The Internet of Things (IoT): An Overview

+    Katsaukset:
         Pivoto: Scientific development of smart farming technologies and their application in Brazil
-    Katsaukset:
+        Farooq: A Review on Internet of Things (IoT) 2015
         Tzounis: Internet of Things in agriculture, recent advances and future challenges 2017
         Gubbi: Internet of Things (IoT): A vision, architectural elements, and future directions 2013
-        Shaikh: Enabling Technologies for Green Internet of Things
+        Shaikh: Enabling Technologies for Green Internet of Things 2017

     Muut katsaukset